03 Feb 2021

 - 2006-2012 Ford Edge, Fusion, and Ranger – More than 3 million Ford vehicles are under mandatory recall for defective Takata airbags that can rupture upon impact.
 To date, at least 27 people have been killed by these airbags and over 400 people in the United States have reported injuries.
-Learn more here.
+Learn more about the recall.

 - 2013-2015 Nissan Pathfinder – More than 250,000 Pathfinder SUVs are under mandatory recall for a brake light issue.
 A faulty switch triggers the brake light to remain stuck in the “on” position, which increase the risk of a crash, especially rear-end collisions.
-Learn more here.
+Learn more about the recall.

 - 2012-2018 Tesla Model S and X – More than 158,000 Tesla Model S and X vehicles have been recalled by the NHTSA for touchscreen issues.
 From yellowing to leaks, bubbles, and complete failure, the 17-inch tablet found in older Model S and Model X vehicles is a dangerous distraction for drivers.
-Learn more here.
+Learn more about the recall.

 Find out if your vehicle is under recall